 Next, Burke’s team launched a new team- SHIELD Team 30 – to speed up results and notifications to help get information to those who test positive faster- ideally within 30 minutes.

-All with those things together- the spike got reversed.
+With all of those things together, the spike got reversed.
 “Because we went on offense and made changes in a data-driven way, we brought the spike right back down, and over the course of the next several weeks, we got back down to a low positivity rate and eventually hit 0.05%,” Burke explained.

 The team was able to leverage the testing in an extraordinary way, in real-time, to mitigate what otherwise would have been a really difficult situation.
 That was the biggest challenge.